SEND Information Report

 2. What are the policies for identifying children with SEND and assessing their needs?

 At Biggleswade Academy, all teachers are responsible and accountable for the progress and development of all children in their class.
-High-quality teaching differentiated for individuals, is the first step in responding to children who have or may have SEND.
-AS such, all staff are required to identify and address the SEND needs of the children in our Academy.
+High-quality teaching, differentiated for individuals, is the first step in responding to children who have or may have SEND.
+As such, all staff at Biggleswade Academy are required to identify and address the SEND needs of the children in our Academy.

 The Early Years Foundation Stage (EYFS) has arrangements in place to identify and support children with SEN or disabilities and to promote equality of opportunity for children in their care.
 This is set out in the EYFS Framework.

-Progress is reviewed every term (Year 1-8) or every half-term (EYFS) and a decision is made, in partnership with parents/carers, whether to remove the child from the register, continue on Stage 1, move onto Stage 2 or proceed to make a request for an Educational, Health and Care pan.
-An education, Health and Care Plan Needs Assessment application will only be undertaken by the Academy if the criteria set out in the 'Graduated Approach' documentation is met.
+Progress is reviewed every term (Year 1-8) or every half-term (EYFS) and a decision is made, in partnership with parents/carers, whether to remove the child from the register, continue on Stage 1, move onto Stage 2 or proceed to make a request for an Education, Health and Care plan.
+An Education, Health and Care Plan Needs Assessment application will only be undertaken by the Academy if the criteria set out in the 'Graduated Approach' documentation is met.